 Due to the scale of the project and dependencies, one legacy system will be implemented at a time, but any depending features from other systems will also be included.
 The journey begins with Juvo.

-From a visual design perspective, the legacy systems were obviously outdated, and there was no clear hierarchy to the design, which inevitably made the user experience difficult to understand.
+From a visual design perspective, the legacy systems were outdated, and there was no clear hierarchy to the design, which inevitably made the user experience difficult to understand.

 Once we had fully understood how Juvo worked, I created a basic sitemap structure of pages so we could know if all the flows were required, if we could reduce any and how we could transfer all the necessary pages and features across to OneCEC.